 seed, water, electricity, diesel, fertilizer

-4. transforms sandy soils to arable
+4. renders sandy soils arable

 5. promotes drought stress tolerance